23 January 2022 [edited 27 August 2025]

 Felled timber was not routinely “seasoned” for lengthy periods of time.
 There was no mediaeval facility to kiln-dry it (as in the modern era) and if freshly cut wood was air-dried (as it was during the industrial period) after a time it would twist and become unworkably hard.
 There was simply no advantage to a leaving a lengthy gap between felling and building – quite the reverse.

 Now, it is true that there is limited evidence for imported timbers in the mediaeval period, but over 90% of all known building timbers were locally grown oaks (Rackham 1986, 86, 88).
 Fortunately, this species ideally lends itself towards dendrochronology.
 The specialists will identify timbers which represent the primary phases of construction.
-Usually, the dendrochronologists will avoid timbers which display evidence for secondary reuse – such samples would date a previous use rather than the structure in which they are now located.
+Usually, the dendrochronologists will avoid timbers which display evidence for secondary reuse – such samples would date a previous use rather than the structure in which they are now located (see below for more on this).
 Although recycling occurred frequently, the fact remains that, in a new build, the mediaeval preference was for framing buildings with freshly felled “green” timber.
 This required large numbers of trees too – Mill Farm, Mapledurham (Oxfordshire) needed approximately 111 trees (Miles 2014, 81) and Grundle House, Stanton (Suffolk) required perhaps 332 trees (Rackham 1986, 87).
 Woodland management was a significant enterprise.

 The belief that timber was “seasoned” in the mediaeval period is to engage in the dangerous habit of assuming that modern practices are the same as those in the past.
 Put simply – they are not, and we cannot project our world backwards with any hope of accuracy.